Videos + Articles + ResearchWelcome to our learning center

 Surgery can remove the physical blockages associated with endometriosis but the inevitable inflammation is best addressed with diet, lifestyle, and systemic interventions like acupuncture.

-[wpseo_breadcrumb] Castor Oil Packs: Detox and Improve Circulation Amazing Castor Oil: Ancient Remedy, Modern Healer (Adapted from treeoflife.nu) You may be familiar with the use of castor oil for constipation, however, the healing benefits of castor oil...
+Castor Oil Packs: Detox and Improve Circulation Amazing Castor Oil: Ancient Remedy, Modern Healer (Adapted from treeoflife.nu) You may be familiar with the use of castor oil for constipation, however, the healing benefits of castor oil reach into far more...

-[wpseo_breadcrumb] Safer Body Care and Cosmetics Resources Something you may not know about our very own Abigail Karp is that she's not only a basal Basal Body Temperature expert and herbalist extraordinaire but she is passionate about cleaning up all of...
+Safer Body Care and Cosmetics Resources Something you may not know about our very own Abigail Karp is that she's not only a basal Basal Body Temperature expert and herbalist extraordinaire but she is passionate about cleaning up all of those toxic...

-[wpseo_breadcrumb] Nutrition for Fertility According to Traditional Chinese Medicine, food is often used as medicine.
-Food has the incredible capability to heal physical imbalances or cause life threatening consequences like diabetes or cardiovascular...
+Nutrition for Fertility In Traditional Chinese Medicine, food is often used as medicine.
+Food has the incredible capability to heal physical imbalances or cause life-threatening consequences like diabetes or cardiovascular disease.
+In...

-[wpseo_breadcrumb] Acupuncture in Pregnancy Acupuncture has long been used to foster health during pregnancy.
+Acupuncture in Pregnancy Acupuncture has long been used to foster health during pregnancy.
 It is a great asset for fatigue, hypertension, gestational diabetes, water retention, pain, labor preparation, stress and anxiety.
-Of course...
+Of course preventative medicine is...

 Acupuncture, Fertility Research Delivers Healthy Results